 Our regularly updated toxicity database offers high-quality, Lhasa-curated data.
 To maintain accuracy between Vitic data and the original data source, data is extracted manually by our scientists and peer reviewed by a second member of the science team.

 A fast and efficient searching experience

 Rapidly find relevant supporting examples for your impurities by structure, substructure or similarity searching, thereby adding weight to expert review.

 Lhasa-hosted data sharing initiatives, including the aromatic amines, excipients and complex nitrosamines consortia, allow anonymous sharing of mutagenicity data.
 These consortia avoid the need for duplicate testing and allow members to exchange knowledge with other industry experts through recurrent consortium meetings.

 The ICH M7 guideline states that “Two (Q)SAR prediction methodologies that complement each other should be applied.
 One methodology should be expert rule-based & the second should be statistical-based”.
-Combining a Derek expert rule-based prediction and a Sarah statistical prediction can provide a full ICH M7 classification.
+Combining a Derek Nexus expert rule-based prediction and a Sarah Nexus statistical prediction can provide a full ICH M7 classification.

 ISO 10993 discusses the strategy for evaluating carcinogenicity of medical devices, materials and/or their extracts over a period of the major portion of lifespan of the in vivo test.
-To ensure animal welfare and minimize the animal testing, Derek and Sarah can be used to evaluate the carcinogenicity of medical devices.
+To ensure animal welfare and minimize the animal testing, Derek Nexus and Sarah Nexus can be used to evaluate the carcinogenicity of medical devices.